Children's groups

 Reinforcements at the citadel

-This tour is an opportunity to understand how life was organized in the Citadel in the 17th century and what the tasks of its occupants were.
-Throughout a tour designed by the children themselves, they are given objects related to the daily life of soldiers.
-At the end of the tour, they return them and explain the role they played.
+This tour offers an opportunity to learn how life was organized within the Citadel in the 17th century and what tasks its inhabitants performed.
+Throughout a route they design themselves, the children are given objects related to the soldiers’ daily lives.
+At the end of the tour, they return the objects while explaining the role each one represented.

 Duration: 1 hour